How to Create Content Using Call Analytics

 - Google Analytics Integration: We use CallRail’s Google Analytics integration to view phone calls that are driven from our marketing content.
 We’ve created a custom blog dashboard that shows goals alongside the blog landing page that a website visitor was on when they called.
 We track goals including request for demos and trial signups, and also sales and first-time callers.
 This way we can see what landing page is driving phone calls and conversions.
 Custom dashboards are a lifesaver for us – it’s a quick way to see what’s working, and what’s not.

 - Call Recording: Call recording is great for lead qualification and content creation.
 Our custom dashboard shows us which content drives calls, but it doesn’t show us what happened on the call and if that lead was qualified.
 Call recording not only allows us to qualify leads, but also lets us know what questions our clients were asking – enabling us to update or create new content that answers those questions.
-For more tips on creating content with call recording, view our previous blog post here.

 To view more ways you can optimize your content marketing strategy, view our recent webinar.